getaxonflow/axonflow-docs/docs/node-management.md

 A: No. Only nodes that have sent a heartbeat within the last 5 minutes count as active.

 **Q: Can I temporarily exceed my limit during deployments?**
 A: Yes, rolling deployments may briefly exceed limits as new nodes start before old ones stop.
-This is acceptable for short periods (<5 minutes).
+This is acceptable for short periods (less than 5 minutes).

 **Q: What happens if I accidentally exceed my limit?**
 A: Your existing nodes will continue operating.
 You'll receive alerts and should remediate by scaling down or upgrading.